 HOW DO CATS CHOOSE WHO TO SLEEP WITH?

 Does he not like you?
 Or what is the problem exactly.
-Cats may choose people to sleep with based on certain criteria.
-It is not that they do not like you.
+Cats may choose people to sleep with based on specific criteria.
+It is not that they do not want you.
 It is that they are very selective about their sleeping companions.

 How do cats choose who to sleep with?